elastic/opentelemetry/docs/guided-onboarding.md

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to [Assign user roles and privileges](https://www.elastic.co/docs/current/serverless/general/assign-user-roles).
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.
-- The EDOT Collector only works on Kubernetes, Linux, and MacOS systems.
+- The guided onboarding provides out-of-the-box deployment and configurations for Kubernetes, Linux, and MacOS systems.

 ## Collect your logs and metrics